Exercise Selection Criterion - How to select the Best Exercises?

 Barring a few isolation exercises like external rotations, always invest time in unsupported compound movements.
 These give maximum output in minimum input and minimum risk.

-Choose running over dancing, unsupported squats over smith machine squats, bent over rows over bicep curls.
+Choose running over dancing, unsupported squats over smith machine squats and bent over rows over bicep curls.
 Always target large muscle groups like legs, back and chest.
-Invariably select unsupported compound movements like free squats, free deadlifts, bent over rows, step-ups etc. over supported, isolation movements like smith machine squats, smith machine deadlifts, leg press, leg extensions, forearm curls, bicep curls etc.
+Select unsupported compound movements like free squats, free deadlifts, bent over rows, step-ups etc. Avoid supported, isolation movements like smith machine squats, smith machine deadlifts, leg press, leg extensions, forearm curls, bicep curls etc.

-If training for sports specific preparedness, choose exercises that have a carry-over effect on the sport.
+If training for sports specific preparedness, choose exercises that have a carryover effect in the sport.

-If training for general physical preparedness, choose exercises that have a carry-over effect in real life.
+If training for general physical preparedness, choose exercises that guarantee a carryover effect in real life.

 We hope the article helped understand the logic behind the exercise selection criterion and how to select the best exercises that guarantee maximum benefits.